Simplified self-dual electrodynamics: Introduction

-It is also different from formulations in which additional fields are introduced to allow both Lorentz invariance and self-duality to be made manifest (at the cost of additional non-manifest gauge invariances) e.g. \cite{Pasti:1995tn} and \cite{Avetisyan:2021heg} (see \cite{Sorokin:2025ezs} for a recent review of this approach).
+We should also mention here other formulations of self-dual NLED theories in which additional fields are introduced to allow both Lorentz invariance and self-duality to be made simultaneously manifest (at the cost of additional non-manifest gauge invariances) e.g. \cite{Pasti:1995tn} and \cite{Avetisyan:2021heg} (see \cite{Sorokin:2025ezs} for a recent review of this approach).
 However, our auxiliary-field formulation achieves something similar because it makes manifest the fact that the (manifestly Lorentz-invariant) Lagrangian and (manifestly self-dual) Hamiltonian are related by a simple algebraic ``substitution rule''.
-This is because a comparison of \eqref{bbb1} with \eqref{ccc1} shows that $\HH$, viewed as as a function of $s$ and $\sqrt{s^2-p^2}$, can be found from $-\LL$, viewed as a function of $S$ and $\sqrt{S^2+P^2}$, by the substitution \be S \to -s\, , \qquad \sqrt{S^2+P^2} \to \sqrt{s^2-p^2}\, , \ee and the inverse substitution takes $\HH$ to $-\LL$.
+This is because a comparison of \eqref{bbb1} with \eqref{ccc1} shows that $\HH$, viewed as a function of $s$ and $\sqrt{s^2-p^2}$, can be found from $-\LL$, viewed as a function of $S$ and $\sqrt{S^2+P^2}$, by the substitution \be S \to -s\, , \qquad \sqrt{S^2+P^2} \to \sqrt{s^2-p^2}\, , \ee and the inverse substitution takes $\HH$ to $-\LL$.
 This ``substitution rule'' was derived in \cite{Russo:2024ptw} by a much more circuitous route.

-One advantage of our new auxiliary-field formulation is that it allows a simple answer to a question raised by Perry and Schwarz in the related context of their formulation of chiral 2-form electrodynamics \cite{Perry:1996mk} (see \cite{Bandos:2020hgy,Russo:2025wph} for details of this relation).
+One advantage of our new auxiliary-field formulation of self-dual NLED is that it allows a simple answer to a question raised by Perry and Schwarz in the related context of their formulation of chiral 2-form electrodynamics \cite{Perry:1996mk} (see \cite{Bandos:2020hgy,Russo:2025wph} for details of this relation).
 It is obvious from \eqref{bbb1} that the weak-field expansion of $\LL(S,P)$ is generically an expansion in powers of $S$ and $\sqrt{S^2+P^2}$.
 However, there are cases for which it is an expansion in powers of $S$ and $P^2$; i.e. analytic in the Lorentz scalars $(S,P)$ (and even in $P$ because $P$ is parity odd and $\LL$ is parity-even).
 One can see from \eqref{LBI} that Born-Infeld is an example, but is there some simple criterion that distinguishes self-dual theories with ``analytic'' weak-field expansions?
 A {\sl necessary} condition (illustrated by the MMB example) is that the weak-field limit should be Maxwell, but this is insufficient because it does not exclude weak-field expansions in which the non-analyticity appears at higher order; e.g. a term proportional to $S^2\sqrt{S^2+P^2}$ at the $S^3$ level; in fact, an explicit example with this term will be discussed in section \ref{sec:phi-parity}.